On this page

 The following sections of this guide list resources for finding annual reports.
 Most of these resources focus on the reports generated by publicly-traded companies.

 Not all organizations are required by law to make their annual reports available to the public.
-If you are researching a private company, at least one in North America, you will likely not be able to find a published annual report.
+If you are researching a private company, especially one in North America where the public filing requirements are very light, you will likely not be able to find a published annual report.
 Privately-held companies are not legally required to publish such information.

 In such cases, check to see if a significant portion of the private company is owned by a publicly-traded company as you can sometimes uncover some information through a parent company's annual reports.